processing/art-plus-code/_curriculum/00-unit.md

     url: /capturingMovement-intro/ # Include the permalink specified on the unit's page

   - image_path: /assets/images/curriculum/Unit-2_Sample-0.png
-    title: "Instructional Art"
+    title: "Collaging with Instructions"
     excerpt: |
-        *Use shapes, images, text and color to create an "About Me" collage to create a self-portrait and explore the p5.js editor and its many features.*
+        *Use shapes, images, text and color to create an "About Me" collage to create a self-portrait while exploring the p5.js editor and its many features.*
         - p5.js Editor
         - drawing methods
         - text methods
         - loading and displaying images
-    url: /instructionalArt-Intro/
+    url: /collaginginstructions-intro/

 unit2_row:
   - image_path: /assets/images/curriculum/Unit-3_Sample-4.png